ioBroker/ioBroker.iot/README.md

 - Command: "turn on the light". *dimmer* => 40%, *switch* => ON.

 ### by ON
-You can select the behaviour of ON command will come for the number state.
-The specific value can be selected or last non zero value will be used.
+You can select the behavior of ON command will come for the number state.
+The specific value can be selected, or the last non-zero value will be used.

 ### Write response to
-For every command the text response will be generated.
-You can define here the Object ID , where this text must be written to.
+For every command, the text response will be generated.
+You can define here the Object ID, where this text must be written to.
 E.g. *sayit.0.tts.text*.

 ### Colors
-The channel needs 3-5 states with following roles:
+The channel needs 3-5 states with the following roles:

-- level.color.saturation (required for detection of the channel),
+- `level.color.saturation` - required for detection of the channel,
-- level.color.hue,
+- `level.color.hue`,
-- level.dimmer,
+- `level.dimmer`,
-- switch (optional)
+- `switch` - optional,
-- level.color.temperature (optional)
+- `level.color.temperature` (optional)

 ```
 Alexa, set the "device name" to "color"